Sarah McLeod (musician): First album: Beauty Was a Tiger

-In 2005 Sarah McLeod launched her solo career, she signed with Festival Mushroom Records, releasing her first single, "Let's Get Together", in May.
+In 2005, McLeod launched her solo career, she signed with Festival Mushroom Records, releasing her first single, "Let's Get Together", in May.
 Her debut solo album, Beauty Was a Tiger, followed in September that year; it was co-produced by McLeod with Matt Lovell.
 All the tracks on the album were written either by McLeod or with Chris Peters, bass player from the Detroit band, Electric Six.
 It peaked at No. 31 on the ARIA Albums Chart.
 For touring her backing band, the Black Diamond Express, consisted of Patch Brown (guitar), Grant Fitzpatrick (bass guitar), Stu Hunter (keyboards) and Mick Skelton (drums).

 Following the release of another single, "Private School Kid" (July 2005) – a duet with Chris Cheney from The Living End – McLeod parted ways with Mushroom Festival Records.
 It peaked at No. 33 on the ARIA Singles Chart.
 During 2006 she released two more singles, "All But Gone" as an independent EP, and "He Doesn't Love You"; both included remixes.